 At any rate, I didn’t like the way they tasted, so I always mixed them with grits to make them palatable.
 I wasn’t the only one who did that.

 A lot of people like to add cheese to them.
 I generally don’t eat them that way.
-However, I do like both cheese and grits, so I like it.
+However, I do like both foods, so I like it.
+That’s just not my favorite way to eat them.

 I’ve known very few southerners who put sugar on them.
 But there’s nothing wrong with that if it’s how you like them.
 Other people add honey or maple syrup.

 Bring the salted water to a boil over high heat.